maxastyler/dotfiles/README.md

 ~~Add a cpu/memory monitor to lemonbar.
 Should be easy enough to do with "ps -eo pcpu | grep -vE '0.0|%CPU' and 'grep -E 'Mem(Total|Free)' /proc/meminfo'~~

-Add some way to shutdown nicely eg:
-Rofi, dmenu
-Or some i3-like menu (mod+0 -> mod+s)

 Add a nice rofi/dmenu config

-Colour vim properly

 Get lightdm looking alright